|

 The man scrutinised the pair, looking them up and down as though

-trying to decide whether they were trustworthy.
-Then, Wait
+trying to decide if they were trustworthy.
+Then, Wait here,

-here, he said.
+he said.
 Ill prepare the way.
-Be ready
+Be ready when I get

 They have to be very careful, said Berkin, apologetically.